molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 - CatalogueOntologies: This database contains the look-up list that you need for filling out some columns in the templates, e.g. format or unit.
 If you need to add anything to these look-up lists, contact us at [molgenis-support](mailto:molgenis-support@umcg.nl).
+- SharedStaging: A communal staging area in which Contacts and Institutions are added and edited.
 - The database of your own cohort or data source, that you can use to upload the templates once you have filled them out.